Crystal Reed

 Crystal Marie Reed (born February 6, 1985) is an American actress.
-She came to prominence for playing Allison Argent in the series Teen Wolf (2011–2014).
+She came to prominence playing Allison Argent in the series Teen Wolf (2011–2014).
 She departed the series after the third season but made a guest appearance in the fifth season as Allison's ancestor Marie-Jeanne Valet.
 Reed went on to reprise her role as Allison Argent in the reunion film Teen Wolf: The Movie (2023).

 Reed played Sofia Falcone in the fourth season of Gotham (2017–2018) and the lead role of Abby Arcane in the series Swamp Thing (2019).
-She has also appeared in the films, Skyline (2010), Crush (2013), Too Late (2015) and Ghostland (2018).
+She has also appeared in the films Skyline (2010), Crush (2013), Too Late (2015) and Ghostland (2018).

 Early life and education

-Reed was born and raised in Detroit, to Polish and Native American parents.
-She has one older brother named Corey.
+Reed was born and raised in Detroit to Polish and Native American parents.
 Reed was raised in a conservative Catholic family, though she has also stated that she attended a Baptist church growing up and did not enjoy it.
 "I absolutely hated it and I knew that I would never fit in," Reed said.

-She graduated from Roseville High School in 2003.
+She graduated from Roseville High School, in Roseville, in 2003.
 Reed studied dance from an early age and was a dance captain in high school.
 She was an active member of her local community theatre and starred in the musicals Annie, Fiddler on the Roof and Grease.
 She attended Wayne State University and was a part of the Bachelor of Fine Arts program, but left the program when she questioned whether it was the right fit for her.
 "I auditioned for the prestigious BFA conservatory program," she said.
 "They were very strict about the methods of acting, very particular about how we do things and I started questioning whether or not it was the right place for me, and whether or not [one] truly needed a degree to be an artist."
 She moved to Chicago and appeared in a number of local productions.
 In December 2008, she moved to Hollywood to pursue a screen career.

 Career

-In 2010, she guest starred in CSI: Crime Scene Investigation, CSI: NY, Rizzoli & Isles and The Hard Times of RJ Berger.
+In 2010, Reed guest starred in CSI: Crime Scene Investigation, CSI: NY, Rizzoli & Isles and The Hard Times of RJ Berger.